-A brand new adventure concept favouring slow, immersive experiences that engage with remote, wild and nature-rich places was revealed yesterday at an exclusive launch event in the Walled City Brewery in Derry.
+A brand new adventure concept favouring slow, immersive experiences that engage with remote, wild and nature-rich places was revealed at an exclusive launch event in the Walled City Brewery in Derry.

-Aptly named, ‘slow adventure’ fosters an engagement with nature and provides an opportunity to not only partake in an activity but also to learn aspects of the local area such as the produce, wildlife and environment.
+One of the new slow adventure packages, aptly named, ‘slow adventure’ fosters an engagement with nature and provides an opportunity to not only partake in an activity but also to learn aspects of the local area such as the produce, wildlife and environment.

 Over ten new visitor packages have been put together by thirteen local tourism businesses from the Derry and Strabane area and are now available to experience.
 Each package has been carefully crafted to make your introduction with slow adventure as memorable as possible.
 You can now walk through the Glenga Valley in the heart of the Sperrins foraging for food along the way, bake your own bread the traditional way in the farmhouse kitchen of Bradkeel Social Farm, see how artisan cheese is produced or have a go at traditional fishing on the River Foyle and cook your catch on a wild camp fire.
 Other packages include interactive cooking demonstrations with local hand-picked ingredients, Irish walking tours, horse riding in the Faughan Valley as well as deer stalking, bird shooting and salmon fishing in Strabane.